-Freight Origin Freight Destination Examples Commodities / Markets Southampton Ports (Eastern Docks, Western Docks, Millbrook, Marchwood, Fawley, Totton) Beyond Western Gateway Automotive, Intermodal Containers Marchwood MOD (Southampton), Bovington/Lulworth MOD Bicester MOD, Wool MOD, Ludgershall MOD, Warminster MOD Military vehicles, ramps Southampton / Eastleigh Whatley Quarry Aggregates Hamworthy (Port of Poole) Westbury Down Unknown Merehead / Whatley (Mendips) Various: London & SE (in particular Acton) Avonmouth Aggregates Avonmouth Various: N Wales Clitheroe, Lancs Southampton Aggregates Severnside SITA Westbury Down Brentford, Essex Biomass (Energy from Waste) Bristol Ports (incl.
-Portbury and Avonmouth) Beyond Western Gateway Automotive, Aggregates Tytherington Appleford, Didcot Aggregates Westerleigh Immingham Robeston (Milford Haven) Lindsey (Lincs) Oil and Natural Gas South Wales Ports & Power Stations, including Wentloog, Robeston (Milford Haven), Aberthaw, Cardiff and Port Talbot Various: London & SE Felixstowe Southampton Cornwall East Midlands Steel, Aggregates, Biomass
+Freight Origin Freight Destination Examples Commodities / Markets Southampton Ports (Eastern Docks, Western Docks, Millbrook, Marchwood, Fawley, Totton) Beyond Western Gateway Automotive, Intermodal Containers Marchwood MOD (Southampton), Bovington/Lulworth MOD Bicester MOD, Wool MOD, Ludgershall MOD, Warminster MOD Military vehicles, ramps Southampton / Eastleigh Whatley Quarry Aggregates Hamworthy (Port of Poole) Westbury Down Unknown Merehead / Whatley (Mendips) Various: London & SE (in particular Acton) Avonmouth Aggregates

-4.5.6 Of the 64 documents reviewed to identify the planned interventions for local and regional areas within the Western Gateway, several of them mention either increasing capacity for rail freight and/or holistically discuss increasing the utilisation of the rail network, but they do not encompass freight market studies in themselves.
-Studies which relate to this CO include:
+Freight Origin Freight Destination Examples Commodities / Markets Avonmouth Various: N Wales Clitheroe, Lancs Southampton Aggregates Severnside SITA Westbury Down Brentford, Essex Biomass (Energy from Waste) Bristol Ports (incl.
+Portbury and Avonmouth) Beyond Western Gateway Automotive, Aggregates Tytherington Appleford, Didcot Aggregates Westerleigh Immingham Robeston (Milford Haven) Lindsey (Lincs) Oil and Natural Gas South Wales Ports & Power Stations, including Wentloog, Robeston (Milford Haven), Aberthaw, Cardiff and Port Talbot Various: London & SE Felixstowe Southampton Cornwall East Midlands Steel, Aggregates, Biomass Former Westbury Cement Works Cement distribution

-- West of England Line CMSP Freight Report: SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to consider the possibility of a regular freight service on the London Waterloo to Exeter St Davids train line, as well as analysis of new and existing markets and the diversion of freight from other routes; - WECA Joint Local Transport Plan 4 (March 2020): commitment to investigating using the railserved former waste terminal at Westmoreland Road (Bath), Barrow Road (Bristol) for rail-based freight. - 4.5.7 The stakeholder eConsultation exercise for this Strategy also noted additional MOD freight sites, which have now been incorporated.
+- 4.5.8 The awarding of the aggregates contract for Mendips from DB to Freightliner will change some of the freight route patterns above and the Freight Taskforce will need to monitor and identify opportunities with the changing nature of freight. - 4.5.9 Of the 64 documents reviewed to identify the planned interventions for local and regional areas within the Western Gateway, several of them mention either increasing capacity for rail freight and/or holistically discuss increasing the utilisation of the rail network, but they do not encompass freight market studies in themselves.
+Studies which relate to this CO include: - West of England Line CMSP Freight Report: SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to consider the possibility of a regular freight service on the London Waterloo to Exeter St Davids route, as well as analysis of new and existing markets and the diversion of freight from other routes; and - WECA Joint Local Transport Plan 4 (March 2020): commitment to investigating using the rail-served former waste terminals at Westmoreland Road (Bath) and Barrow Road (Bristol) for rail-based freight, and to improvements to the loading gauge on core rail routes to increase capacity.

-4.5.8 In addition to the measures identified in C6 'Freight Capacity' and P5 'Freight Capability', it will be necessary to measure the step-change in the volume of freight transported by rail as opposed to road freight.
+4.5.10 In addition to the measures identified in C6 'Freight Capacity' and P4 'Freight Capability', it will be necessary to measure the step-change in the volume of freight transported by rail as opposed to road freight.